hasanmhallak/date_picker/README.md

 Before creating a PR:

+- Please make sure to cover any new feature with proper tests.
+- Please make sure that all tests passed.
-- Please always create an issue/feature before raising a PR
+- Please always create an issue/feature before raising a PR.
-- Please always create a minimum reproducible example for an issue
+- Please always create a minimum reproducible example for an issue.
-- Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter or use `flutter format .` if you are not using VS Code
+- Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter or use `flutter format .` if you are not using VS Code.
-- Please keep your changes to its minimum needed scope (avoid introducing unrelated changes)
+- Please keep your changes to its minimum needed scope (avoid introducing unrelated changes).

 ## License